wellyshen/react-cool-starter/README.md

 ## NPM Script Commands

-I use [better-npm-run](https://github.com/benoror/better-npm-run) to manage the scripts in a better way, which also provides the compatibility of corss-platform.
+I use [better-npm-run](https://github.com/benoror/better-npm-run) to manage the scripts in a better way, which also provides the compatibility of cross-platform.
 All of the scripts are listed as following:

 `yarn <script>`|Description
 ------------------|-----------